thraidh/ideas/README.md

 - 3D Modeler working like LEGO, meaning you are actually building instead of modeling
 - something like Xtext targeting Netbeans, but more flexible
 - something like Xtend, but using plain Java + annotations
+- a shared whiteboard application, where freehand drawings are automatically converted into a real diagram, as soon as an element is done